Student Spotlight: Lauren Schmidt

 After graduating in 2007, Schmidt transferred to Dominican University to study fashion design.
 However, after one semester, she realized she didn't want a career in the fashion world.
 So she transferred again to Northern Illinois University, where she earned her bachelor's in Art Education.

 Schmidt initially worked as a high school substitute teacher and long-term substitute art teacher as well as a summer camp counselor and arts leader for the two years after graduation.
-In 2012, she was accepted into the MFA program at NIU, where she is practicing sculpture and animation and teaching 2D Design in the NIU Foundations program, where ironically she was a student five years earlier.
+In 2012, she was accepted into the MFA program at NIU, where she practiced sculpture and animation and taught 2D Design in the NIU Foundations program, where ironically she was a student five years earlier.

 “I would love to teach at the college level,” she said.
 “My bachelor’s degree prepared me for teaching K-12 but since I entered the collegiate Foundations program, I know that I am meant to teach college-level art courses.
 I also am interested in my studio practice of stop-motion animation, so I aspire to show my work to the public, whether in art galleries or film festivals.
 I am now including animation in my master’s thesis, so you just never know how something you learn at a young age might influence the course of your life!”